 but whoever endures to the end will be saved.”

 What is the connection between Bethlehem and Calvary – the birth of our Savior Jesus Christ and his passion and death on a cross?
 The very reason the Son of God took on flesh and became a man for our sake was to redeem us from slavery to sin and death and to give us new life as the adopted children of God.
 The way to glory in the kingdom of God is through the cross.
 If we want to share in Jesus’ glory, then we, too, must take up our cross each day and follow in his footsteps.

 The cost of following and serving the Lord Jesus Christ

-Jesus never hesitated to tell his disciples what they might expect if they followed and served him.
-Here Jesus says to his disciples – This is my task for you at its grimmest and worst; do you accept it?
-This is not the world’s way of offering glory, honor, and success.
+Jesus never hesitated to tell his disciples what they might expect if they followed him.
+Here Jesus says to his disciples: This is my task for you at its grimmest and worst; do you accept it?
+This is not the world’s way of offering a job.
 After the defeat at Dunkirk during World War II, Churchill offered his country “blood, toil, sweat, and tears.”
-Suffering for the name of Jesus Christ is not the message we prefer to hear when the Lord commissions us in his service.
+Suffering for the name of Christ is not the message we prefer to hear when the Lord commissions us in his service.
 Nonetheless, our privilege is to follow in the footsteps of the Master who laid down his life for us.
 The Lord gives us sufficient grace to follow him and to bear our cross with courage and hope.
 Do you know the joy and victory of the cross of Jesus Christ?